HireTea

 Tech

-1 indexed hubs.
-Common research groups: Timeline research.
-Platform signals: Google Careers.
-Source domains to notice: google.com.
-Department clues to verify: Ads, AI, Android, and Cloud.
+7 indexed hubs.
+Common research groups: Application-channel research and Timeline research.
+Platform signals: Google Careers with Google Account sign-in and Careers Profile dashboard, Meta Careers and Career Profile, and Microsoft Careers.
+Source domains to notice: apply.careers.microsoft.com, blogs.nvidia.com, blogs.oracle.com, and buildyourfuture.withgoogle.com.
+Department clues to verify: AI, Infrastructure, Research, and Sales.

 Open tech category